kwolfenb/C-Doubly-Linked-List/README.md

 * _Clone this repository_
 * _Open Doubly_Linked_List.sln in IDE like Visual Studio._
-* _By default the program will run with a basic BST and go through several functions outlined in the Main function._
+* _By default the program will run with a basic Doubly Linked List and go through several functions outlined in the Main function._

 ## Support and contact details